 Number of students

 We typically admit between six and eight undergraduates per year.

 HSPS is a flexible course that gives you the opportunity to pursue a range of social science subjects in the first year, and then specialise in those areas that interest you the most in your second and third years.

 In your first year (Part I), you are able to choose three papers from among the core subjects of HSPS: Politics, International Relations, Social Anthropology, and Sociology.
 Your fourth paper can be either from these core subjects, or alternatively you can choose a paper from the Archaeology Tripos or the Psychological and Behavioural Sciences Tripos.
 This structure gives you the opportunity to explore a variety of subjects, many of which may be new to you.

 In your second and third years (Part II), you can opt to specialise in just one of the core subjects of HSPS, while retaining the option to take individual papers in other subjects as well.
 Alternatively, you might decide to pursue a joint track that combines study of two complementary subjects.
-For 2019-20, the joint tracks on offer are Politics and Sociology, Sociology and Social Anthropology, Sociology and Criminology, or Social Anthropology and Politics.
+For 2021-22, the joint tracks on offer are Politics and Sociology, Sociology and Social Anthropology, Sociology and Criminology, Social Anthropology and Politics, and Social Anthropology and Religious Studies – Modern Religion.

 HSPS is taught through lectures, supervisions and seminar classes.
-All subjects require students to read widely and to regularly write essays.
+All subjects require students to read widely and to write essays regularly.
 Assessment is by written examination as well as some course work.
 In your third year, you get the option to write a dissertation.
-In recent years, Fitzwilliam students have carried out independent research on topics as diverse as the devolution of Scotland, comprehensive education in Britain, children's peer relationships, juvenile delinquency, and counter-culture festivals.
+In recent years, Fitzwilliam students have carried out independent research on topics as diverse as the devolution of Scotland, homonormativity and oppression in multicultural societies, children's peer relationships, juvenile delinquency, and counter-culture festivals.

 Our standard conditional offer for this subject is usually A*AA at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.